 Siem Reap - Vientiane (Laos).
-Bidding farewell to Cambodia transfer to Siem Reap Airport this morning to fly to Vientiane, via Phnom Penh.
+Bidding farewell to Cambodia we transfer to Siem Reap Airport this morning to fly to Vientiane, via Phnom Penh.
 Upon arrival in Laos you will be met and transferred to our hotel in the capital.
 Spend the rest of the day at leisure.

 Overnight: Vientiane | Breakfast

-After breakfast we explore the charming and laid-back capital of Laos with a city tour.
-We visit the oldest Buddhist monastery temple in the country - Wat Si Saket – and the former royal temple of Haw Pha Kaeo, built to house the famed Emerald Buddha.
+After breakfast we explore the charming and laid-back capital of Laos on a city tour.
+We visit the oldest Buddhist monastery in the country - Wat Si Saket - and the former royal temple of Haw Pha Kaeo, built to house the famed Emerald Buddha.
 Today it serves as the national museum of religious art.
 Learn about Laos’ tragic past and present suffering at the COPE Centre, an organization that works with victims of unexploded bombs and mines.
 Next visit Pha That Luang, the most important monument in Laos and a symbol of both Buddhist religion and Lao sovereignty.